Diffusion-Based sRGB Real Noise Generation via Prompt-Driven Noise Representation Learning: Proposed Method

 where $\odot$ denotes the element-wise multiplication.
 This process ensures that the global prompt features reflect the global noise characteristics based on noise distribution statistics in the input image.

 \textbf{Local Prompt Block.} In the GPB, we extract global information (\eg, ISO); however, real-world sRGB noise cannot be fully characterized by global information alone.
-This issue arises from several transformations in the ISP pipeline, such as non-linear and locally different spatial operations, which cause patterned, and non-\textit{IID} noise during the RAW-to-sRGB conversion.
+This issue arises from several transformations in the ISP pipeline, such as non-linear and spatially varying operations, which cause patterned and non-\textit{i.i.d.} noise during the RAW-to-sRGB conversion.
 Therefore, we additionally propose the Local Prompt Block (LPB) to capture camera model-specific noise characteristics from the input noise.

-In the LPB, we first extract $\rho{\times}\rho$ patch from the input noise \text{ $\mathrm{\mathbf{n}}_\mathrm{Real}\in\mathbb{R}^{H{\times}W{\times}3}$} at every pixel location and calculate the local correlation map for each patch with respect to its center pixel.
+In the LPB, we first extract a $\rho{\times}\rho$ patch from the input noise \text{ $\mathrm{\mathbf{n}}_\mathrm{Real}\in\mathbb{R}^{H{\times}W{\times}3}$} at every pixel location and calculate the local correlation map for each patch with respect to its center pixel.
 Specifically, following the approach in LGBPN~\citep{lgbpn}, we compute the Pearson correlation coefficients of neighboring pixels relative to the center pixel for each patch.
 This operation is applied to all patches, resulting in correlation coefficient maps \text{ $\mathrm{\mathbf{F}}^\rho\in\mathbb{R}^{H{\times}W{\times}\rho^2}$}, where each pixel contains its local correlation information along the channel axis.
-We then separately compute row-wise and column-wise averages from \text{ $\mathrm{\mathbf{F}}^\rho$} to capture local distortions introduced by the ISP pipeline within each patch.
+We then separately compute row-wise and column-wise averages from \text{ $\mathrm{\mathbf{F}}^\rho$} to extract spatial correlations of real-world noise introduced by the ISP pipeline~\cite{apbsn, lgbpn, noise2void}.
 These two averages are then concatenated and upscaled using correlation map block (CoMB) which consists of lightweight operations, including a 1${\times}$1 convolutional layer, a bilinear upsampler, and a 3${\times}$3 convolutional layer, as illustrated in~\ffigref{fig:arch_pe} (b).
 Similar to the GPB, we apply a softmax operation to the upscaled features to generate the local prompt coefficients \text{ $\mathbf{w}_{\mathrm{Local}}\in\mathbb{R}^{H{\times}W{\times}C_\mathrm{Local}}$} defined as

 where \text{ $\mathrm{Avg}_{\mathrm{row}}$} and \text{ $\mathrm{Avg}_{\mathrm{col}}$} indicate row-wise and column-wise averaging operations, respectively.
 Next, the local prompt coefficients are multiplied element-wise by the prompt components \text{ $\mathrm{\mathbf{P}}_{\mathrm{Local}}\in\mathbb{R}^{H{\times}W{\times}C_\mathrm{Local}}$} for dynamic feature aggregation, yielding the local prompt features \text{ $\mathrm{\mathbf{F}}_\mathrm{Local}\in\mathbb{R}^{H{\times}W{\times}C_\mathrm{Local}}$} as follows: